intersafety/tahoe/README.md

 It is inspired by approaches like SimCSE, SupCon, and CLIP—but adapted for **prompt safety classification**.

 **Pipeline Summary**
-1. Encode raw text using BERT tokenizer.
+1. Encode raw text using MiniLML6-v2 tokenizer.
 2. Train encoder contrastively to form structured embeddings.
 3. Fine-tune classifier head for downstream prediction.
 4. Evaluate, visualize, and save the encoder.